cogentrts/DataHubPythonAPI/README.md

     - Demonstrates how to continuously write data points to the DataHub by creating multiple PID Controllers.

 - **TrendChart.py**
-    - A real-time data visualization tool based on Matplotlib, that reads data from the DataHub.
+    - A real-time data visualization tool based on Matplotlib that reads data from the DataHub.

 ## Installation